oct1473254/TheaterNotes/index.md

 - Create 5 images that use the frame of Zoom as a proscenium theater
 - No spoken text
 - Consider how you can use the space, the light, the framing of the camera.
-- Think about staging an *expresssion* or  than a description.
+- Think about staging an *expression* or  than a description.
 An expression is what it feels like through a subjective lens.
 A description is an attempt to be as objective as possible.

 Parameters:
 - Meet partner in the breakout room.
 Storyboard for 2 minutes.
 Break out room to work in for 10 minutes.
 Then we will return to the main room and watch each other's performances.